pauldmccarthy/fsleyes/userdoc/editing_images.rst

-By default, the selection block is a 2-dimensional rectangle in the current slice, but it can be made into a 3-dimensional cuboid by toggling the
-|2D_3D_buttons| buttons on the :ref:`edit toolbar
+By default, the selection block is a 2-dimensional rectangle in the current slice, but it can be made into a 3-dimensional cuboid by changing to a 3D selection, via the |2D_3D_buttons| buttons on the :ref:`edit toolbar
 <editing_images_edit_toolbar>`.